 Presence skills are the first category of skills trained in ROST.
-Inner presence and integrity forms a starting point for proceeding into contact with the outside world.
+Inner presence and integrity forms a starting point for proceeding into contact with the outside world and for coping with emotions and states of high arousal.

 The skills are named: